venuraherath/PlantCARE_2_CSV/README.md

 # PlantCARE_2_Excel
-Converting PlantCARE results in to a Stacked Excel File
+Converting PlantCARE results in to a stacked Excel File based on gene names.